iho-ohi/S130PT/01_initiate/README.md

 This document describes a product specification for the polygonal demarcation of global sea areas (PDGSA).
 It is a vector product specification that is primarily intended for encoding the extent of global sea areas using a system of unique numerical identifiers only.
 In this way, an authoritative dataset for limits of oceans and seas can be developed for use in contemporary geographic information and navigation systems.
 Its use is therefore not limited to navigational purposes only, but should also allow easy geospatial analysis by a broader audience.
 This product specification complies with the IHO S-100 Universal Hydrographic Data Model.

 *Comment (Lingzhi WU): Based on the S-130 ToRs and Proposal items 1.9.1-1.9.3 of A-2.*
+*Comment (Sewoong): I think for S-130 not to consider the navigational purpose.
+If the S-130 is for navigation, it should follow the Level 5 in the S-100 Readiness Levels of S-97 including the Encryption, Digital Signatures, Interoperability, Alerts and Indications, Validations, Test data sets.
+It will be too ambitious in our timeline.
+The portrayal is the most important and technical for navigation purposes, but S-130 datasets should be more emphasised on the use of limits than portrayal
+*Comment (Sewoong): Need to include descriptive texts introduced by Pro 1.9 at A2.

 ...